Steven Bradbury: 1994 Winter Olympics

 At the 1994 Winter Olympics in Norway, Bradbury was part of the short-track relay team that won Australia's first Winter Olympic medal, a bronze.
-They scraped into the four-team final after edging out Japan and New Zealand to finish second in their semi-final.
-They adopted a plan of staying on their feet as first priority, and remaining undisqualified and beating at least one of the other three finalists.
+It scraped into the four-team final after edging out Japan and New Zealand to finish second in its semi-final.
+It adopted a plan of staying on its feet as first priority, and remaining non-disqualified and beating at least one of the other three finalists.
 During the race, the Canadians fell and lost significant time, meaning that Australia would win their first medal if they raced conservatively and avoided a crash.
 Late in the race, Nizielski was fighting with his American counterpart for track position for the silver medal, but took the safe option and yielded, mindful of the lost opportunity following the crash in Albertville.
 Thus Bradbury, Nizielski, Andrew Murtha and Kieran Hansen became Australia's first Winter Olympics medallists.

 Bradbury was also entered in the 500 m and 1,000 m individual events and was the favourite going into the latter.
 In the first event, Bradbury came second in his heat in a time of 45.43 s and then won his quarterfinal in a time of 44.18 s to qualify for the semifinal.
 In the semifinal, Bradbury was knocked over by a rival and he limped home fourth, in a time of 1 m 03.51 s and was eliminated.
 He came fourth in the B final and was classified eighth overall out of 31 competitors.
 In the 1,000 m event, Bradbury fell in his heat after being illegally pushed by a competitor who was later disqualified.
 He came home in 2 m 01.89 s, more than 30 s off the leaders' pace and was eliminated.
 Nevertheless, because of the high rate of accidents, Bradbury came 24th out of 31 competitors.

 During a 1994 World Cup event in Montreal, another skater's blade sliced through Bradbury's right thigh after a collision; it cut through to the other side, resulting in him losing four litres of blood.
 Bradbury's heart rate had been close to 200 bpm at the end of the race and this meant that blood was being pumped out fast.
 All four of his quadriceps muscles had been sliced through, and Bradbury thought that he would die if he lost consciousness.
 The injury required 111 stitches and Bradbury could not move the leg for three weeks.
 His leg needed 18 months before it was back to full strength.